humboldt-cs/acarteas-research/wherearewe.md

 we are currently trying to do a fs.readfile of output.txt to display by writing node code, through express routing, on a react view. so we are writing more server code to read an output file and display it.

-getting closer to a delieverable!
+closer to a delieverable!

+# 5.1.18

+we went the wrong way with pug.  new direction; going back to the basics of react and making it do what we want.  even if we have to break it.

+we have to kill the pug.